 Digester gas (typically 65% methane and 35% carbon dioxide) is produced when organic matter, such as raw sewage, decomposes in the absence of oxygen.

 Digester gas, which is created during the anaerobic digestion wastewater treatment process, can be converted to renewable energy.
 Modern wastewater treatment plant processes incorporate digester gas flow measurement systems for the plant’s process performance and control, as well as monitoring cogeneration processes.

 In the wastewater process, after the suspended particles have been consumed by bacteria, the solid matter is subsequently removed before it enters a secondary process where digesters break down the waste and digester gas (methane and carbon dioxide) is created.
 Digester gas can be converted to renewable energy to fuel onsite boilers and flare the excess.
-Other systems can use the gas to generate electricity, sell the energy to local industries or even create fuel for natural gas fuelled vehicles.
+Other systems can use the gas to generate electricity, sell the energy to local industries, or even create fuel for natural gas-fuelled vehicles.

-The anaerobic digester gas is dirty, wet and contains contaminants which can collect within the piping.
+The anaerobic digester gas is dirty, wet and contains contaminants that can collect within the piping.
 A thermal mass flow meter has no moving parts making it an optimum choice for this application.
 Most wastewater digester gas applications function at low pressure and thermal flow meters have no pressure drop.
 The SAGE Meter has an extremely low-end sensitivity which is needed to handle the very low flow typical of digester gas.
 Throughout this process, gas mass flow meters are used to optimize the process and comply with the EPA regulations.

 EPA and Greenhouse Gas Reduction